Why Study Clinical Exercise Physiology?

-- Statement of interest (a two- or three-page essay describing career goals, reasons for pursuing a graduate degree, and how the student plans to use the degree); and
+- Statement of interest (a two- or three-page essay describing career goals, reasons for pursuing a graduate degree and how the student plans to use the degree)

-All documents are submitted to the Graduate Admissions Office via email or mail to 103 David Rodli Hall, 410 S. 3rd St., River Falls, WI 54022.
+All documents must be submitted to the Graduate Admissions Office via email or mail to 103 David Rodli Hall, 410 S. 3rd St., River Falls, WI 54022.

 firstname.lastname@example.org // 715-425-0626